Tayyebe-Feizi/Multi-Manifold-Learning-based-Under-Sampling/README.md

 The dataset used in this project is located in the data folder.
 These data are standard and used in other research.

 ## Installation and Setup
-- ** First, install MATLAB 2018 or higher version, then install the dimension reduction toolbox.
+- First, install MATLAB 2018 or higher version, then install the dimension reduction toolbox.
-- ** To run the simulation of this research, you must install the Matlab toolbox for dimensionality reduction via https://lvdmaaten.github.io/drtoolbox/.
+- To run the simulation of this research, you must install the Matlab toolbox for dimensionality reduction via https://lvdmaaten.github.io/drtoolbox/.
-- **In this research, the dimension reduction toolbox was used only for unsupervised linear mapping of imbalanced data, and the dimension reduction operation was not performed on the data.
+- In this research, the dimension reduction toolbox was used only for unsupervised linear mapping of imbalanced data, and the dimension reduction operation was not performed on the data.

 ## How to run the code
-- **Then run the under_sampling_program.m file.
+- Run the under_sampling_program.m file.
-- **The descriptions of the codes are placed separately in each file.
+- The descriptions of the codes are placed separately in each file.
-- **For each specific dataset, you should run the command to load it and after under-sampling, see the performance criteria by classification.
+- For each specific dataset, you should run the command to load it and after under-sampling, see the performance criteria by classification.

 ## Result
-- ** High performance: The evaluation results of the approaches based on the average F-Measure show that the proposed multi-manifold approach has a better average  performance compared to other methods.
+- ** High performance:** The evaluation results of the approaches based on the average F-Measure show that the proposed multi-manifold approach has a better average  performance compared to other methods.
-- ** High scalability: The efficiency of the proposed multi-manifold method is maintained for data with small and large number of samples, small and large number of features, low and large imbalance coefficient.
+- ** High scalability:** The efficiency of the proposed multi-manifold method is maintained for data with small and large number of samples, small and large number of features, low and large imbalance coefficient.
-- ** High robustness: The efficiency of the proposed multi-manifold method is maintained with a very high imbalance coefficient.
+- ** High robustness:** The efficiency of the proposed multi-manifold method is maintained with a very high imbalance coefficient.

 ## Citation
 If you use this code for your research, please cite the following paper: